My name is Mr. Wall and I am the leader of Computing at Laycock.

 Our Computing Intent

-We believe that technology has the ability to enrich all learning experiences across the entire curriculum and we endeavour to integrate technology into our daily routines.
-We believe that the integration of technology into our learning spaces will not only spark curiosity amongst our students, but will also provide them with the tools and skills they need to become independent learners.
-Technology in the learning space removes many of the barriers that classroom walls traditionally present and allows for an endless amount of opportunity for students to engage with and explore knowledge and understanding about their world and beyond.
+We believe that technology has the ability to enrich all learning experiences across the entire curriculum and we endeavour to integrate into our daily routines.
+We believe that the integration of technology into our learning spaces will not only spark curiosity amongst our pupils, but will also provide them with the tools and skills they need to become independent learners.
+Technology in the learning space removes any of the barriers that classroom walls traditionally present and allows for an endless amount of opportunity for pupils to engage with and explore knowledge and understanding about their world and beyond.

-In dedicated computing lessons students will be taught to understand computing systems and how they work, in order for them to practice skills of computer programming.
-Students will be taught how to safely access and use technology such that they are able to evaluate its effectiveness and use it to analytically solve problems.
-Students will also be taught how technology can be used to express creativity and communicate ideas in a plethora of different ways, whilst understanding the impacts that these different means of presenting information have.
+In dedicated Computing lessons, pupils will be taught to understand computing systems and how they work, in order for them to practice skills of computer programming.
+Pupils will be taught how to safely access and use technology such that they are able to evaluate its effectiveness and use it to analytically solve problems.
+Pupils will also be taught how technology can be used to express creativity and communicate ideas in a plethora of different ways, whilst understanding the impacts that these different means of presenting information have.

 Our Computing lessons